DWI Attorney: Worth Hiring?

 Truly, the best advice for handling a DWI case in court is to hire a certified DWI defense attorney with experience and a good record.

 If you face a DWI conviction in Houston, the Martinez Law Firm is here to help you.
-Herman Martinez is an experienced Houston DWI lawyer with a solid track record.
+Herman Martinez is an experienced Houston criminal lawyer with a solid track record.
 Moreover, he always keeps the best interest of his clients in mind as he pursues the best possible outcome for their case.

 With decades of experience in the criminal justice system and experience as a former prosecutor, he understands how both sides analyze a DWI case.
 To discuss your future, schedule a free consultation with our team today.